whitecube/Select/README.md

 let select = new Select($el,[class])
 ```

-where `$el` represents the DOM node you want to bind the timer to.
+where `$el` represents the DOM node you want to bind the select to.
 `$el` can be the following:
 - A vanilla javascript DOM node
 - A jQuery element